 Stage one of the journey; a road trip to the Port of Norrsundet where the Futuros will stay for a few days before they are loaded onto a barge for onward transport to Norrköping where they will be restored before moving on.

-Swedish journalists Daniel Sjöholm and Fredrik Björkman sent me links this morning to articles they published today about this "road trip" [the articles are on www.larm-soderhamn.se and www.helahalsingland.se respectively].
+Swedish journalists Daniel Sjöholm and Fredrik Björkman sent us links this morning to articles they published today about this "road trip" (the articles are on www.larm-soderhamn.se and www.helahalsingland.se respectively).

 The articles included some great video footage and also some nice stills from Daniel.
-These videos and photos can be found to the left.
-My thanks go to Daniel and Fredrik for sharing the links and their video footage and photos and for keeping me up to date as these Futuro begin their journey to "pastures new".
+These videos and photos can be found below.
+Our thanks go to Daniel and Fredrik for sharing the links and their video footage and photos and for keeping us up to date as these Futuros begin their journey to "pastures new".

 In order to minimize traffic disruption due to road closures the convoy carrying the Futuro set out around 2:00 AM.
 Along the way crews had to dismantle several road signs and hanging warning signs above a rail crossing had to be raised.
 The barge trip to Norrköping is expected to take place sometime next week.

 This set of photos and the video below accompanied the Daniel Sjöholm article.

 Fredrik Björkman was able to provide a little more information on the process of removing the first of the two Futuros from its tower that took place 042116.
 The lift proved more complicated than first thought due to having to remove the Futuro with a section of the concrete pillar still attached.

 This was not the original plan and thus the weight for the lift was much greater than planned for.
 The Futuro was firmly attached to the concrete and so a concrete saw had to be used to cut through the tower a little below the Futuro.
 This was the cause of a delay of several hours before the Futuro could be lowered.